tnichols217/notes/MUTH 104/Final/Essay.md

 >
 > The Maple Leaf Rag is a ragtime piece composed by Scott Joplin and released in 1899.
 This was one of Scott Joplin's most well formulated compositions, which received much acclamation for its revolutionary rhythms, transitions, and themes.
 The Maple Leaf Rag aided Scott Joplin's goal of popularizing ragtime through its swing-like and upbeat melodies.
 >
->Ragtime was originally a modification of a march but turned into its own distinct style because of its  use of
+>Ragtime was originally a modification of a march but turned into its own distinct style because of its repetitive use of syncopation.
+It is most commonly written in $$